sfryers/MT32Editor/Readme.txt

 Rhythm Editor

 The rhythm editor, when selected in place of the patch editor, also appears at the right hand side of the application window.
 This area displays a list of the MT-32's rhythm keys.
 Selecting a rhythm key will disable or enable the timbre editor, depending on whether that rhythm key is set to a rhythm timbre (non-user editable) or a memory timbre (user-editable).
-You can preview the full set of rhythm timbres using a MIDI input device set to channel 10, or hear the selected timbre by clicking the play button (green arrow) above the list.
+You can preview the full set of rhythm timbres using a MIDI input device set to channel 10 (or whichever MIDI channel Part R of your MT-32 is set to receive messages on), or hear the selected timbre by clicking the play button (green arrow) above the list.

 TROUBLESHOOTING